Leviathan321/opensbt-core/README.md

                         )

 ```
-2. We create an experiment instance, assigning the name, the problem, the algorithm and the search configuration for the algorithm to be used.
+2. We create an `Experiment` instance, assigning the name, the problem, the algorithm and the search configuration for the algorithm to be used.

 ```python
 experiment = Experiment(name="1",